Nashville-Public-Library/bedework-docs/docs/image-library/wishing-chair-image-library.md

 ---
-sidebar_position: 3
+title: Wishing Chair Productions Image Library
 ---

-# Wishing Chair Productions Images
+# Wishing Chair Productions Image Library
 ### Puppet Truck
 - For Image URL, use the use the Puppet Truck image.
 - For Thumbnail URL, use the Puppet Truck thumb image.